tunnckoCore/base-extract-comments/README.md

 ```

 ## Related
+- [acorn-extract-comments](https://www.npmjs.com/package/acorn-extract-comments): Extract JavaScript code comments from a string, using `acorn`.
+Optionally returns the… [more](https://github.com/tunnckocore/acorn-extract-comments#readme) | [homepage](https://github.com/tunnckocore/acorn-extract-comments#readme "Extract JavaScript code comments from a string, using `acorn`.
+Optionally returns the AST and first line of code after comment - useful for parsing code context and api docs.")
 - [base-data](https://www.npmjs.com/package/base-data): adds a `data` method to base-methods. | [homepage](https://github.com/node-base/base-data "adds a `data` method to base-methods.")
 - [base-plugins-enhanced](https://www.npmjs.com/package/base-plugins-enhanced): Error handling and extras for `.use` and `.run` methods of your Base… [more](https://github.com/tunnckocore/base-plugins-enhanced#readme) | [homepage](https://github.com/tunnckocore/base-plugins-enhanced#readme "Error handling and extras for `.use` and `.run` methods of your Base apps.
 Modifies `.use` method to be able to 1) accept array of functions, 2) options object as second argument.
 Emits `error` event if some plugin fails.")
 - [base-plugins](https://www.npmjs.com/package/base-plugins): Upgrade's plugin support in base applications to allow plugins to be called… [more](https://github.com/node-base/base-plugins) | [homepage](https://github.com/node-base/base-plugins "Upgrade's plugin support in base applications to allow plugins to be called any time after init.")
 - [base](https://www.npmjs.com/package/base): base is the foundation for creating modular, unit testable and highly pluggable… [more](https://github.com/node-base/base) | [homepage](https://github.com/node-base/base "base is the foundation for creating modular, unit testable and highly pluggable node.js applications, starting with a handful of common methods, like `set`, `get`, `del` and `use`.")
+- [extract-comments](https://www.npmjs.com/package/extract-comments): Uses esprima to extract line and block comments from a string of… [more](https://github.com/jonschlinkert/extract-comments) | [homepage](https://github.com/jonschlinkert/extract-comments "Uses esprima to extract line and block comments from a string of JavaScript.
+Also optionally parses code context (the next line of code after a comment).")
+- [postcore](https://www.npmjs.com/package/postcore): Processor engine for Post* family like PostCSS, PostHTML and PostJSON. | [homepage](https://github.com/postcore/postcore#readme "Processor engine for Post* family like PostCSS, PostHTML and PostJSON.")
 - [use-ware](https://www.npmjs.com/package/use-ware): Adds sync plugin support to your application.
 Kinda fork of [use… [more](https://github.com/tunnckocore/use-ware#readme) | [homepage](https://github.com/tunnckocore/use-ware#readme "Adds sync plugin support to your application.
 Kinda fork of [use][] - use it if you need to support nesting.
 Or use [ware][] if you need async middleware system.")
 - [use](https://www.npmjs.com/package/use): Easily add plugin support to your node.js application. | [homepage](https://github.com/jonschlinkert/use "Easily add plugin support to your node.js application.")